 In 1979 Margrit Holmes, the current owner came on board.
 Born and raised in Germany, Margrit attended photo school in Germany (equivalent to Brooks Institute) and worked in various camera stores prior to going to work for Hank Datter.
 In 1983, Arrow Camera opened its first one-hour photo-processing lab at Target Shopping Center, with additional one-hour labs added at Acorn Plaza in Orcutt and in Atascadero.

 By 1994, with home printers and digital cameras becoming popular, it was time for a change.
 The one-hour locations were closed, and Arrow Camera moved from 207 West Main to 429 East Main Street where a drive-up window provided customers quicker access to the store than just walking in.
 With a studio upstairs and a retail camera store and photo lab downstairs, the team was able to provide all photographic services under one roof.

 In 2011 Hank Datter died at the age of 90.
-At that time, Margrit Holmes had worked for the company 32 years and was very dedicated to Hank.
-Realizing how much the company had meant to Hank and considering how long Arrow Camera had already served the community, Margit decided to keep the company and its name alive to further provide service to its loyal customer base.
+At that time, Margrit Holmes had worked for Arrow Camera for 32 years and was very dedicated to the company.
+Realizing how much the company had meant to Hank and considering how long Arrow Camera had already served the community, Margrit decided to keep the company and its name alive to further provide service to its loyal customer base.
 However, in the face of the rapidly changing digital world, she recognized that something would need to happen in order for the business to survive and flourish.
 Margrit eliminated the camera store, took the company back to its core of developing and printing and moved the shop to its current location at 700 East Main in Santa Maria, where they are once again serving a growing collection of loyal customers.